Island Communities on the West Coast of Florida

 The new John Ringling Causeway bridge connects the island with the mainland.
 Another bridge connects the island with Longboat Key, just a little further north.
 From there you can go to Anna Maria Island.
 The heart and soul of Lido Key are St. Armand’s Circle with the tropical and beautifully landscaped roundabout.

 More than hundred years ago, John Ringling had a Vision - that Vision is called "St. Armand's Circle".
 At that time, visionary John Ringling realized already the island's high potential.
 Therefore he bought St. Armand's Key in 1917 and planned a development that was laid out in a circle.
 That design was quite revolutionary in 1917.

 Today the rotary and Italian-Style Garden is, thanks to John's vision, an enchanting shopping, restaurant and nightlife district renowned for its continental flavor and graceful synthesis of past and present.
 Antique statuary and contemporary architecture contribute to an international atmosphere

 Siesta Key offers a getaway as you’ve never experienced.
-Famous for its with quartz-crystal sand as white and soft as powdered sugar, it’s clear, warm waters and tropical nature preserves it is haven for locals and vacationers from all over the world., the area is a haven for vacationers from all over the world.
+Famous for its with quartz-crystal sand as white and soft as powdered sugar, it’s clear, warm waters and tropical nature preserves it is haven for locals and vacationers from all over the world.

 Siesta Key Village is a walkable section in the heart of the Island.
-You will find small boutiques, fine restaurants, bars with or without live music and lots of great atmosphere.
+You will find small boutiques, fine restaurants, bars and tiki bars with live music.